cs481-ekh/s22-energy/docs/Meeting_Minutes.md

    to front end which will go faster when everyone is hands on deck!
    Good progress on front end, need to keep grinding to get the product we want!

+   This sprint went very well.
+We were much better about getting the work done toward the front/middle instead of the end and we also were able to get a log of good work done.
+We have a demo with our sponsor this friday and I think we are going to have some good progress to show off.
  </p>

 ## 3/11/2022 9:00am - Clarification on Data(30 min timeframe)